alessandrofrenna/broaddy/README.md

 A `NetworkPeer` can subscribe to multiple `BroadcastNetwork`s.

 ## Installation
-This library is hosted on [https://jitpack.io](https://jitpack.io/#alessandrofrenna/broaddy)
+This library is hosted on [https://jitpack.io](https://jitpack.io/#alessandrofrenna/broaddy).</br>
+The javadoc for this library is available here: [javadoc](https://javadoc.jitpack.io/com/github/alessandrofrenna/broaddy/1.0.1-SNAPSHOT/javadoc/com/github/alessandrofrenna/broaddy/package-summary.html)

 ### Maven